-Variable label na amplayaaa akillad taaka

-Variable label no. employees skilled tasks
+Variable label no. employees unskilled/semiskilled tasks

-Variable name az_niv2
+Variable name az_niv1

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of people who perform skilled tasks.
+Detailed description This variable contains the number of people who perform unskilled and semi-skilled tasks.
 The introduction of the Classification of Occupations 2010 (KldB 2010) has made it possible to differentiate systematically between occupational activities according to four degrees of complexity.
 The level of requirement is given in the last digit of the 5-digit occupation code (see Paulus and Matthes 2013a and 2013b).

 Sensitive variable No

 Notes The underlying information has only been reported since 2011.
 The variable therefore contains only missing values until 2010 and incomplete details in 2011 (see Section 4.6).